 - Submitting the prescribed AARTO forms

 - Monitoring the progress of AARTO elective options

 - How and when to close the file on each case

 The course is tailored to suit fleet administrators of companies of all sizes, however it is sometimes important in larger organisations that other persons within an organisation also undergo the training.
 This is sometimes necessary so that they too may understand the AARTO process and how it effects the company and its employees, to properly inform policy decisions.

 What materials are included in the course?

-JPSA provides all of the materials that are required in order to complete the course and apply what has been learned after attending the course.
+JPSA provides electronic copies all of the materials that are required in order to complete the course and to apply what has been learned after attending the course.

-- Copies of all of the current AARTO Act and Regulations, including its amendments
+- Copies of the current AARTO Act, 1998 and its regulations (as amended)

 - Copies of the Criminal Procedure Act

 - Working electronic AARTO forms to exercise the elective options available